iWinston/typeorm-plus/docs/update-query-builder.md

     .execute();
 ```

-This is the most efficient in terms of performance way to update things in your database.
+This is the most efficient way in terms of performance to update entities in your database.